Marcelo Balboa: Team executive

 After the 2004 MLS season, Balboa assumed a front office position with the Rapids.

 Broadcaster

 Balboa debuted as a sideline reporter during ABC's coverage of the 2003 MLS All-Star Game and MLS Cup.
 In 2004, he became a regular announcer for ABC and ESPN's television coverage of the United States national team.
 Most recently, Balboa has paired up with baseball announcer Dave O'Brien as networks' #1 U.S. announcing team for the 2006 FIFA World Cup.

-In 2007, Balbao started a soccer radio show, From The Pitch, which airs on Denver station Mile High Sports Radio.
+In 2007, Balboa started a soccer radio show, From The Pitch, which airs on Denver station Mile High Sports Radio.
 Balboa served as an analyst for NBC Sports coverage of Soccer at the 2008 Summer Olympics.
 He has been a guest soccer analyst on Telefutura's Contacto Deportivo.

 In 2014, he was commentator of the United States team matches for Univision at the World Cup in Brazil.